Keep Your Grill in Top Shape

-Like any good relationship, you need to put some work into the one you have with your grill.
+Like any good relationship, you need to put some work into the one you have to keep your grill in top shape.
 It doesn’t matter if you’re dealing with a top-of-line model or a cheap knock-off, with proper maintenance, any grill is bound to keep working a long time.

 Cleaning the Grill Grate